Bottles of distilled water

 Interviews are normally held as part of the admissions process.

-All shortlisted candidates will be interviewed in person or by Skype or video-conference (depending on the applicant's native country).
+All shortlisted candidates will be interviewed in person by video-conference.
 The interview will be conducted by up to six senior academics and it will last a maximum of 45 minutes.
 Those shortlisted for interviews will be notified 7 to 14 days prior to the interview date.

 How your application is assessed